Serve The Public And Help Others With A Degree In Healthcare Administration

 The School of Health Sciences

 Welcome to Hodges University School of Health Sciences.
 Whether you are a new or continuing student, or someone looking for a place to further your educational experience, Hodges University offers some of the most exceptional programs designed to fit your individual needs.
-As dean of the School of Health Sciences, I want to congratulate you on pursuing your educational journey.
+We want to congratulate you on pursuing your educational journey.
 It is our honor to assist you in reaching your personal and professional goals for the future.

 The Healthcare field is one of the fastest growing industries in the country, and the demand for qualified healthcare professionals has never been higher.
 The School of Health Sciences at Hodges University provides many high-quality undergraduate and graduate degrees and certificate programs.
 Our programs are designed to prepare you for the exciting and professional world of healthcare.